vulinh64/vulinh64.github.io/blog/2025-06-16-openfeign-querydsl.md

 title: OpenFeign's QueryDSL
 authors: [vulinh64]
 tags: [java, querydsl, openfeign]
+description: How to use new OpenFeign's QueryDSL
 ---

 # OpenFeign's New Approach to Use QueryDSL

 Guide on how to make use of new QueryDSL fork by OpenFeign team.